An Open Source and forever-free enterprise Linux distribution.

-Welcome to AlmaLinux OS, a new RHEL fork from the team at CloudLinux.
-A free Linux OS for the community, developed in close co-operation with the community.
+Welcome to AlmaLinux OS, a 1:1 binary compatible RHEL fork, a free Linux OS for the community, by the community.

 Why “Alma”?
-At CloudLinux, we have benefited from the dedicated, nourishing efforts of the Linux community – just like everyone else that relies on a Linux-powered OS.
+Open Source has always benefited from the dedicated, nourishing efforts of the Linux community – just like everyone else that relies on a Linux-powered OS.

-Launched with the code-name Project Lenix, AlmaLinux OS is an open-source, community-driven project that intends to fill the gap left by the demise of the CentOS stable release.
-AlmaLinux OS is a 1:1 binary compatible fork of RHEL® 8 and it is built by the creators of the established CloudLinux OS.
+AlmaLinux OS is an open-source, community-driven project that intends to fill the gap left by the demise of the CentOS stable release.
+AlmaLinux OS is a 1:1 binary compatible fork of RHEL® 8 guided and built by the community.

-As a standalone, completely free OS, AlmaLinux OS enjoys $1M in annual sponsorship from CloudLinux Inc. We will support future RHEL® releases by updating AlmaLinux OS.
+As a standalone, completely free OS, AlmaLinux OS enjoys $1M in annual sponsorship from CloudLinux Inc and support from other sponsors.
 Ongoing development efforts are governed by the members of the community.

 The AlmaLinux OS Foundation is a 501(c)(6) non-profit created for the benefit of the AlmaLinux OS community.

-AlmaLinux OS is an enterprise-grade server OS, a stable Linux distribution with regular releases that come with long support windows.
-You can rely on AlmaLinux OS to run you and your clients’ critical workloads.
+AlmaLinux OS is an enterprise-grade server OS and a stable Linux distribution with regular releases that come with a long support windows.
+You can rely on AlmaLinux OS to run any and every critical workloads.

-CentOS-like distribution based on a precise RHEL clone
+CentOS-like distribution based as a precise RHEL clone

 Production-ready and stable, matching RHEL features 1:1